backstage/backstage/docs/integrations/ldap/org--old.md

 ## Installation

+This guide will use the Entity Provider method.
+If you for some reason prefer the Processor method (not recommended), it is described separately below.

 The provider is not installed by default, therefore you have to add a dependency to `@backstage/plugin-catalog-backend-module-ldap` to your backend package.